Flyttkartong/EDAN35-Project/README.md

 * terrain.geo
 * terrain.frag

+Note: In Visual Studio, the shaders are located in "Resource Files/Shaders/Assignment/", whereas the source code can be found in "Source Files/Project".

-Note: A minor change has been made in bonobo::loadFrameBufferObject() in GLB.cpp, where glFramebufferTexture2D was replaced by glFramebufferTexture in order for it to work with our code.
+A minor change has been made in bonobo::loadFrameBufferObject() in GLB.cpp, where glFramebufferTexture2D was replaced by glFramebufferTexture in order for it to work with our code.